goauthentik/authentik/website/integrations/services/synology-dsm/index.md

 -   `synology.company` is the FQDN of the Synology DSM server.
 -   `authentik.company` is the FQDN of the authentik install.

+## authentik configuration
 ### Step 1

-Under _Providers_, create an OAuth2/OpenID provider with these settings:
+In the Admin interface of authentik, under _Providers_, create an OAuth2/OpenID provider with these settings:

 -   Name: synology
 -   Redirect URI: `https://synology.company/#/signin` (Note the absence of the trailing slash, and the inclusion of the webinterface port)